professor-oats/professor-oats/README.md

 - 👋 Hi, I’m @professor-oats
 - 👀 I’m interested in ...
 Web development, programming, art.
-- 🌱 I’m currently learning ...PHP, C++, Raytracing, Pixelart.
+- 🌱 I’m currently learning ...
+PHP, C++, Raytracing, Pixelart.
 - 💞️ I’m looking to collaborate on ...
 Anything fun and related or non-related.
 - 📫 How to reach me ...
 I don't know.